Observations in TNG: "Datalore"

 For the first time in a TNG episode, various consoles and computer terminals appear that are not made especially for Star Trek but rented from Modern Props.
 Several of the consoles already showed up in "Star Trek II: The Wrath of Khan" and will be seen in countless later episodes and films.

-We can see the famous "blinking tubes" and two more consoles in this episode.
+We can see the famous "blinking tubes" and two other bulky consoles in this episode.

 Consoles by Modern Props in Star Trek